 Insights from MTA can also be applied to automation platforms for tasks such as email deployment.

 Finally, MTA data is a crucial part of all optimization and A/B testing efforts.
 This data will show the messages that resonate with your consumers on which channels and at which times, allowing marketers to optimize campaigns and messaging to meet those needs.

 Marketers looking to deploy multi-touch attribution models should consider the following steps for the most effective results:

 - Determine the Models and KPIs: Marketers need to determine which attribution models to employ based on their organizational goals.
 When choosing the models, considerations such as length of sales cycle and types of campaigns should be factored in.
 From there, marketers must select their KPIs.
 These will be the metrics by which to measure success or failure.
 Marketers using MTA are typically trying to improve ROI and user experience, so these metrics must reflect what this means for the specific organization.

 - Establish the Team: Next, marketing teams must align with key team members and stakeholders.
 This will of course mean coordinating with skilled marketing analysts, but also budget stakeholders and creative teams in order to optimize messaging based on insights.

 - Deploy a Marketing Analytics Software: When working with multiple complex attribution models, an advanced analytics software is necessary to normalize and correlate the data into digestible metrics from which insights can be derived.
-This platform should offer person-level, granular data, as well as other insights that might indicate the motivation behind a conversion, such as brand perception or effective creative.
+This platform should offer person-level, granular data, as well as other insights that might indicate the motivation behind a conversion, such as brand equity or effective creative.